susam/texme/README.md

 TeXMe provides a special LaTeX-like environment named `md`.
 This is the *markdown priority environment*.
 We will see what this term means in the next section.
-Let us first see some examples of when this special environment can be useful.
+Let us first see what this environment does by looking at a few examples of when this special environment can be useful.

+TeXMe introduces the special purpose `md` environment to protect portions of Markdown content from being interpreted as LaTeX.
+In most documents, the use of this environment is *not required*.
+This environment is useful only in a handful of scenarios where a Markdown element like code span, code block, link, image, etc. may contain content with LaTeX delimiters that may get interpreted as LaTeX by TeXMe thereby leading to a broken rendering of the Markdown element.
+This environment protects the content of one or more Markdown elements from being interpreted as LaTeX.
+Let us see a few examples in the next two subsections.

 ### Protect Dollar Sign in Code

-TeXMe introduces the special purpose `md` environment to protect content of Markdown code spans and code blocks from being interpreted as LaTeX.
+The `md` environment is useful when Markdown code spans or code blocks contain LaTeX delimiters.
+This environment prevents the content of Markdown code spans and code blocks from being interpreted as LaTeX.
-In most documents, the use of this environment is *not required*.
-This environment is required only in the special case that a code span/block contains content that TeXMe might interpret as LaTeX code.
-Here is an
-example:
+Here is an example:

 ````html
 <!DOCTYPE html><script src="https://cdn.jsdelivr.net/npm/texme@0.9.0"></script><textarea>